ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 Report writing

 Materials collection

 ## TODO List
 * More materials collection for a better understanding
 * Read the source code to get a rough sense of the implementation of Darkroom
 * The comparison to Halide and other similiar language

+## Problem
+We are not familiar with lua, which Darkroom is implemented with.

+The FPGA implementation is not available for us because of the lack of hardware support.

 ## Links
 [Darkroom: Compiling High-Level Image Processing Code into Hardware Pipelines